malgo1311/object-detection-pcb-errors/README.md

 python pcb_errors.py --input_image=1.1.jpg

 # Accuracy
 My main focus was on True Negatives(~>90%), since the problem statement was to find errors in any pcb, having a high TN is necessary so that we do not miss any defective pcb.
 The disadvantage of focusing on TN was that the False Negatives also started increasing.
-Given more time, the FN could have decrease.
+If there was more time, it should have been possible to decrease FN.